oracle/pgql-lang/pages/pgql-1.1-spec.md

      , (n) -> (w) -> (m)
 ```

-`SELECT *` in combination with `GROUP BY` is not allowed.

-### SELECT * with no variables in the WHERE clause

-It is semantically valid to have a `SELECT *` in combination with a `WHERE` clause that has not a single variable definition.
-In such a case, the result set will still contain as many results (i.e. rows) as there are matches of the subgraph defined by the `WHERE` clause.
-However, each result (i.e. row) will have zero elements (i.e. columns).
-The following is an example of such a query.
+It is allowed to have a `SELECT *` even in the case the `MATCH` clause contains only anonymous variables:

 ```sql
 SELECT *
  MATCH () -> ()
 ```

+This leads to a result table with zero columns.
+However, the table will still have as many rows as there are matches to the pattern.

 ## Sorting (ORDER BY)